mahnraslam/Tic-Tac-Toe/README.md

 - Player Vs Computer
 - Player Vs Player
 - GUI using tkinter module of python
-- This code can  be use use for single board or
+- This code can  be use for a single board or
-- 3 Boards ..In 3 board player or computer will also win if particular box of each board are same.
+- 3 Boards >>> In 3 boards player or computer will also win if the particular box of each board are same.